BehrouzSohrabi/RandDist/README.md

+# Random distribution
-# Random with custom distribution
+## A random number generator with custom probability distribution

 I'm still working on it.<br>
 For now it returns a shuffled list of numbers within a specific range and distribution formula.<br><br>